jchai002/choir-justice-supplies/fr/en/getting-started-with-ooma-office-manager.markdown

 You can sign in by visiting [https://office.ooma.com/](https://office.ooma.com/) with a web browser.

-Your Ooma Office username is your phone number (e.g. "6505551212").
+Your Ooma Office username is your phone number.

 ## What if I can't remember my Ooma Office password?